as1ndu/as1ndu/content/post/reguation-and-useless-dapps-the-thin-line-between.md

 One of the interpretations of Szabo's law is, "Do not implement changes to the blockchain protocol unless the changes are required for the purpose of technical maintenance."[^8]

-I find Szabo's law valid in the sense that, inviting regulators like the SEC to modify blockchain protocol's so they can be "complaint" with 72 year old case is a mistake.
+I find Szabo's law valid in the sense that, inviting regulators like the SEC to modify blockchain protocol's so they can be "compliant" with 72 year old case is a mistake.

 _Making a blockchain protocol "compliant" means;_